-To help you get started we've put together a library of sample applications.
-For this Quickstart, clone the repository for Ruby Getting Started Tutorial using Github's interface or git in the command line.
+For this quickstart, clone the repository for Ruby Getting Started Tutorial using GitHub's interface or git in the command line.

 git clone https://github.com/FreeClimbAPI/Ruby-Getting-Started-Tutorial.git